ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 JAMES BOND 007

 The mystery surrounding this game is worthy of a secret agent.
-Charlie Heath worked on a demo version based on the final scene in Moonraker, before leaving Parker Bros in late '82, but no copies of the game exist.
+Charlie Heath worked on a demo version - a 1st-person, single-screen shooter - based on the final scene in Moonraker, before leaving Parker Bros in late '82, but no copies of the game exist.

 The first artwork/promotional material that appeared listed the title as JAMES BOND 007 and depicted the same artwork (picture #1) shown on the movie poster for Live and Let Die (picture #2).

 Later ads - complete with a screenshot, a box, and even fake reviews and catalog entries (pictures #3 and #4) - have it as JAMES BOND 007 As Seen In Octopussy.
 The title was reworked as JAMES BOND AGENT 007 and first appeared in a press release from Parker Brothers and later in a catalog with a picture similar to that of the Octopussy version (pictures #5 - #7).
 The 3 existing screens depict the film’s famous train fight scene.
 Bill Kunkel claimed to have played this at a CES show, as does historian Leonard Herman.
-A photo of the Intellivision prototype version (picture #8) appeared in the October 1983 issue of Video Games magazine (pg.
+A photo of the Intellivision prototype version (picture #8) appeared in the October 1983 issue of Video Games (pg.
 29).
 The description of the game in the company's catalog reads: "Based on the daring train sequence from the James Bond adventure, Octopussy.
 Take the train ride of your life with Agent 007 in this fast moving action video adventure.
 A deadly knife-thrower and some trigger happy gunmen are on your heels as you battle across the top of a speeding train.
 Think fast - and act even faster - as you try to avoid their attacks without being knocked off the train."
+The November 1983 issue of The Video Game Update mentions the previously-announced version went back for redevelopment and was planned to be shown at the 1983 Winter CES.
 According to Joe Gaucher (programmer of the released version), "Actually the company (Western Technologies) that was previously working on that game never finished it and that’s why Parker Bros came to my company (On Time Software) because they were 1 year behind schedule in releasing a Bond title.
 You must remember that WT was a little perturbed that we 'stole' their contracts with Parker Bros for development.
 But in the words of Parker, we did a much better product and we were 'on time' with our deliverables."
 A few promo boxes for the game were produced, which features a close-up photo of Roger Moore (picture #9).

 The released version is based on 3 different movies - Diamonds Are Forever, Moonraker, and The Spy Who Loved Me - though all these "missions" are basically the same game.
 The box art is the same featured in the earlier ads and catalog entries (picture #10).